pinkpong111/governance-rules-theory/README.md

 *A component theory of deficit-fractal-governance*

 > **Companion theories:**
-> Vector Storm Theory · Network Architecture Theory
+> Vector Storm Theory· Network Architecture Theory
+> Recovery and prediction are addressed in separate documents.

 ---